0x000000xx/iMode/README.md

 The tool must be run with administrator privileges for full functionality.
 If not run as administrator, the tool will attempt to restart itself automatically with the required privileges.
 After launching, a main menu will appear allowing you to choose the category you wish to explore:

+## Utilities

-System Diagnostics
+- System Diagnostics
-Network Utilities
+- Network Utilities
-Security Utilities
+- Security Utilities
-Hardware Utilities
+- Hardware Utilities
-Software Utilities
+- Software Utilities
-Settings & Updates
+- Settings & Updates

 # Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps: